scs-phd-deans-committee/welcome-to-scs/README.md

 The moment has finally arrived.
 You're about to embark upon your PhD journey at CMU.
 The road in front of you is long, but you aren't alone.
 You're now a part of the SCS community.

-Below are some resources we've assembled to help start our PhD journey.
+Below are some resources we've assembled to help start your PhD journey.
 From all of us with the [SCS PhD Advisory Committee](https://scs-phd-deans-committee.github.io/)...

 **Welcome to SCS.**